 Terrence Meck, Board Chair

 Terrence Meck is Co-Founder and President of The Palette Fund, a private foundation dedicated to advancing social change in communities that are under-resourced and facing significant challenges.
 The Palette Fund honors the legacy of his late partner Rand Skolnick who lost his battle to pancreatic cancer in 2008.
-Since its inception, the foundation has granted more than five million dollars to over 125 organizations throughout the United States and abroad.
+Since its inception, the foundation has granted more than $12 million to over 150 organizations throughout the United States and abroad.